 One of the main contributions that John Doorly made to the scientific understanding of Christian Science was to explain the synonymy-principle in Mary Baker Eddy's language.
-The method of text analysis just described is a much too simplistic one, which cannot produce conclusive results.
+The method of text analysis just described is much too simplistic and cannot produce conclusive results.
 Doorly found that there are scientific criteria for differentiating the synonymous terms and gave examples for the method of text-interpretation.
-It would get us on too far and take too much time to explain here the method of this text analysis.
+It would take too much time to explain here the method of this text analysis.
 But this is a subject that is taught in our classes.
-Suffice it to say, for the moment, that through a scientific and therefore objective method of interpretation Doorly found a list of characteristic ideas for each of the seven synonyms for God, so that each synonym for God can be clearly defined in its identity and its differentiation from all the others.
-(These findings are also presented in seven booklets, Nos.
-4-10 of 'Compendium for the Study of Christian Science', by Max Kappeler and co-authors).

-In this way the fundamental elements of Being were found in their scientific meaning and thus became the basis on which Science could be built and understood.
+Suffice it to say, for the moment, that through a scientific and therefore objective method of interpretation, Doorly found a list of characteristic ideas for each of the 7 synonyms for God, so that each synonym for God can be clearly defined in its identity and its differentiation from all the others.
+In this way, the fundamental elements of Being were found in their scientific meaning and thus became the basis on which Science could be built and understood.
 We saw that without differentiation there can be no order, without order there is no science.

-Without a clear apprehension of the seven synonyms for God, students still build on belief, faith and mystical feelings or emotions.
-Martha H. Bogue reports from her class in 1888 that Mary Baker Eddy, referring to the synonymous terms for God, declared: "Upon the truth of these terms for God rests the basis of the Science; in fact they are the Science."
-(Miscellaneous Documents p.61) Another student reports: "Mrs. Eddy said if we were really conscious of the meaning of the synonyms of God, this would heal every case."
-(Divinity Course and General Collectanea p.212) A movement that claims to present to the world the Science of God has therefore no future unless it first begins to understand the correct meaning of the seven synonymous terms for God.
+Without a clear understanding of the 7 synonyms for God, students still build on belief, faith, and mystical feelings or emotions.
+Martha H. Bogue reports from her class in 1888 that Mary Baker Eddy, referring to the synonymous terms for God, declared: "Upon the truth of these terms for God rests the basis of the Science; in fact they are the Science" (Misc.
+Doc.
+61).
+Another student reports: "Mrs. Eddy said if we were really conscious of the meaning of the synonyms of God, this would heal every case" (Coll.-212).
+A movement that claims to present to the world the Science of God has therefore no future unless it first begins to understand the correct meaning of the 7 synonymous terms for God.
 This study is the most important thing in the whole universe, because there is nothing more important than God, divine Being, and today nobody can really afford not to be a conscious idea of the one Being.

-2. The operational sense of Being: Word - Christ - Christianity -Science.
-When John Doorly undertook this meticulous research of the synonyms for God in 1938/39 he followed the sequence of Mind, Spirit, Soul, Principle, Life, Truth, Love, as given on page 465 of the textbook.
-These seven synonyms define the nature, essence and wholeness of God.
-In the course of further study it was seen that the order of the seven synonyms for God is not a casual one, that they are not arranged in an arbitrary way.
+2. The operational sense of Being: Word-Christ-Christianity-Science.
+When John Doorly undertook this meticulous research of the synonyms for God in 1938-39, he followed the sequence of Mind, Spirit, Soul, Principle, Life, Truth, Love, as given on page 465 of the Textbook.
+These 7 synonyms define the nature, essence, and wholeness of God.
+In the course of further study it was seen that the order of the 7 synonyms for God is not a casual one, that they are not arranged in an arbitrary way.
 Quite the reverse.
-It is the only order possible, if the Word of God or the Logos is to be defined.
-There are 5040 possibilities of arranging all the seven synonyms in sequence, but Mary Baker Eddy could put them in only one order when the purpose of the order is to bring out the aspect of the creative Word of God.
-This Word-order shows the spiritual flow from the creative Mind up to its fulfilment in Love.
-This links up with those many different examples of a sevenfold order that Doorly had seen long before as the creative flow and order: the sevenfold order of the days of creation, the Commandments, the Beatitudes, the Lord's Prayer, the third degree of the "scientific translation of mortal mind" and many others.
-They all follow the same order, the definition of God as Mind, Spirit, Soul, Principle, Life, Truth, Love.
+It is the only order possible, if the Word of God, or the Logos, is to be defined.
+There are 5040 possibilities of arranging all the 7 synonyms in sequence, but Mary Baker Eddy could put them in only one order when the purpose of the order is to bring out the aspect of the creative Word of God.
+This Word-order shows the spiritual flow from the creative Mind up to its fulfillment in Love.
+This links up with those many different examples of a sevenfold order that Doorly had seen long before as the creative flow and order: the days of creation, the Commandments, the Beatitudes, the Lord's Prayer, the third degree of the "scientific translation of mortal mind," and many others.
+They all follow the same order, the definition of God as Mind, Spirit, Soul, Principle, Life, Truth, and Love.